Faith In Mind

 nor in inner feelings of emptiness.

-Be serene in the oneness of things and such
+Be serene in the equality of things, letting it be,

 your very effort fills you with activity.